oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

     OCIR_HOST_VAULT: Needs your host secrets OCID
     OCIR_STORAGE_NAMESPACE_VAULT: Needs your storage namespace OCID
  ```
 The vaultVariables are replaced with the content of the vault secrets we will setup soon, these also persist across steps, but they cannot be exported outside the build_spec to prevent leakage of confidential information like logins and so on that are often stored in these variables.
 The "Needs ...
-OCID" text is just a placeholder for now, later in this module we will setup the variables in the vauld and will replace the placeholder text with the OCID of the vault secrets.
+OCID" text is just a placeholder for now, later in this module we will setup the variables in the vault and will replace the placeholder text with the OCID of the vault secrets.

 #### The exportedVariables block